Ezelceyhun/React-WebAPI-End-Project/Readme.md

 When you log in, a token is created in return.
 In this way, you can log in and navigate between pages.

 React is Used on the Frontend.
-It was not added to the project files due to too many node_modules being used.
-You can review the codes and download the required libraries.

 All API Connections Made with AXIOS.